-- Removal and off-site disposal of approximately 23,185 yd3 of soil, removal and off-site disposal of associated perched groundwater, and backfill in one source area (Area E in Figure 3). - Engineered control of the landfill area using the following (construction details not provided): - An approximately 1,400 ft. hydraulic barrier around the perimeter of the landfill.
+- Relocation of "minimal amounts" of contaminated soil within Parcel B is anticipated, but has not been quantified.
+Contaminated soils will not be relocated from Parcel B to Parcel A, or within Parcel A. - Engineered control of the landfill area using the following (construction details not provided): - o An approximately 1,400 ft. hydraulic barrier around the perimeter of the landfill which will be tied into the underlying native clay.
 According to Figure 3, this will consist of two components: 1) a Clay Backfill Wall to be installed on the western side if the landfill area after excavation in Area E, and 2) a minimum of 2-foot thick clay Slurry Wall to be installed on the eastern and northern sides.
-Figure 3 suggests that the two components are not continuous around the perimeter of the landfill area, but details of the construction, including depth of the barrier wall and the connection with underlying clays, were not provided. - o A 2-foot thick clay cap with flexible membrane over the landfill area.
-Figure 3 illustrates the cap to cover the landfilled area that is not included in Area E soils remediation.

-- The Plan indicates that an O&M Plan will be prepared and implemented for the landfill area for 30 years. - Excavation areas will be fenced or barricaded and a dust monitoring program (details not included in the Plan) will be implemented during mitigation.
+The details of the construction, including depth of the barrier wall and the connection with underlying clays, were not provided. - A 2-foot thick clay cap with flexible membrane liner over the landfill area, which will be tied into the hydraulic barrier.
+Figure 3 illustrates the cap to cover the landfilled area that is not included in Area E soils remediation. - The Plan indicates that an O&M Plan will be prepared and implemented for the landfill area for 30 years. - Excavation areas will be fenced or barricaded and a dust monitoring program (details not included in the Plan) will be implemented during mitigation.
 Silt fencing will be provided to the north and east to control run-off during remediation and construction.
 A gravel mat to reduce dirt tracking to public roads will be used during mitigation.